bkcodes22/subloc_app/README.md

-This is a very simple web app created using Flask which eases my research for daily basis
+This is a very simple web app created using Flask, which eases my research for daily basis